 Yellows

 For a bright, cheerful and warm room, select a shade of yellow.
-It adds a burst of sunshine when used as a highlight and can be paired with black and white for a modern look.
+This colour is symbolic of optimism and can lift mood.
+It adds a burst of sunshine when used as a highlight and can be paired with earthy tones to soften the look.

 While canary yellow might be a bit much for most of us, a more muted tone like this muddy-yellow is an easy way to inject pops of yellow into your home.